adam-maj/deep-learning/README.md

 ### Philosophy

+**1. Minimal but complete:**
-- **Minimal but complete** - Covers all the essentials while leaving out all the noise and less important details.
+Covers all the essentials while leaving out all the noise and less important details.
 I've tried to curate the list of papers highlighted here to make sure that each one brings significant unique value, and have cut out everything non-essential.

+**2. Technical but approachable:**
-- **Technical but approachable** - By going through papers & implementations (rather than dumbed down high-level explanations), you're forced to grapple with and fully understand the technical details at the lowest level.
+By going through papers & implementations (rather than dumbed down high-level explanations), you're forced to grapple with and fully understand the technical details at the lowest level.
 I've tried to make this process more approachable by including my own notes and observations.

+**3. Up-to-date:**
-- **Up-to-date** - The list contains everything you need to understand the fundamentals of all the state-of-the-art models as of 2024.
+The list contains everything you need to understand the fundamentals of all the state-of-the-art models as of 2024.

+**4. Focused on building intuitions:**
-- **Build your own intuitions** - In my experience, you develop much more robust intuitions by going through the history yourself, observing what worked and what didn't, how progress was made, etc. rather than just getting a dilluted version from secondary sources.
+In my experience, you develop much more robust intuitions by going through the history yourself, observing what worked and what didn't, how progress was made, etc. rather than just getting a dilluted version from secondary sources.

+**5. Practicality first:**
-- **Practicality first** - I've prioritized highlighting concepts that have led to the development of significant breakthroughs in AI that are already in production.
+I've prioritized highlighting concepts that have led to the development of significant breakthroughs in AI that are already in production.
 I've avoided highlighting interesting research frontiers since (1) most frontiers will soon be obselete by definition, so the time spend is not worth it in introductory learning (2) I'm not qualified to suggest research frontiers.